disqus/durabledict/README.rst

 Creating Your Own Persistent Dict
 ---------------------------------

 Creating your own persistent dict is easy.
-All you need to do is subclass ``modeldict.base.PersistedDict`` and implement the following required interface methods.
+All you need to do is subclass ``durabledict.base.PersistedDict`` and implement the following required interface methods.

 1. ``persist(key, value)`` - Persist ``value`` at ``key`` to your data store.
 2. ``depersist(key)`` - Delete the value at ``key`` from your data store.
 3. ``persistents()`` - Return a ``key=val`` dict of all keys in your data store.
 4. ``last_updated()`` - A comparable value of when the data in your data store was last updated.

-You may also implement a couple optional dictionary methods, which ``modeldict.base.PersistedDict`` will call when the actual non-underscored version is called on the dict.
+You may also implement a couple optional dictionary methods, which ``durabledict.base.PersistedDict`` will call when the actual non-underscored version is called on the dict.

 1. ``_pop(key[,default])`` - If ``key`` is in the dictionary, remove it and return its value, else return ``default``.
 If ``default`` is not given and ``key`` is not in the dictionary, a ``KeyError`` is raised.
 2. ``_setdefault(key[,default])`` - If key is in the dictionary, return its value.
 If not, insert key with a value of ``default`` and return ``default``. ``default`` defaults to ``None``.